 From Abu Dhabi using “Hili – Wadi al Jizi” at al Ain

 This crossing can be busy and difficult to find parking to complete your passport formalities, but otherwise it’s a fine crossing point.
-After the Hili border post your will continue, 40 kilometers to Wadi al Jizi border post in Oman to compete your entry into Oman.
+After the Hili border post you will continue 40 kilometers to Wadi al Jizi border post in Oman to compete your entry into Oman.

 From Abu Dhabi using “Khatm al Shakla – Wadi al Jizi” at al Ain